ChargeProduction/AcrylicKeyboard/README.md

 ## Warning: This is a very early release which may contain errors or slow code.

-If you run the application you will see the following result:
+If you run the application the keyboard opens automatically.

 ![Functional layout][base_layout_example]